 The EHRA Non-Faculty Performance Evaluation Program helps to identify the major responsibilities of a position in alignment with the University’s strategic plan, measures effectiveness in attaining goals and objectives, and promotes career growth and development.

-This policy applies to EPA (exempt from the State Personnel Act) non-faculty employees.
+This policy applies to EHRA (exempt from the State Human Resources Act) non-faculty employees.

 Supervisors will establish specific goals and objectives at the beginning of the evaluation period and share them with the employee.
 These goals and objectives should take into consideration organizational, divisional, and departmental target outcomes, the employee’s job description, and link directly to the University’s strategic plan.
 Employees will be evaluated against these established goals and objectives at the end of the evaluation period.
 The evaluation should also clarify professional development goals, note progress toward achieving these goals, and identify areas for improvement.

 The annual performance evaluation will cover the period from July 1 to June 30.
 The EHRA Non-Faculty Performance Evaluation Plan form is available on the Human Resources website.
 As part of the process, the employee’s job description should be reviewed annually and updated as needed.
 In general, EHRA non-faculty performance evaluations should be completed and delivered to Human Resources by the first week of August each year.
 Employees under contract will be evaluated annually on a schedule that coincides with their contract renewals.
 Training opportunities on the performance evaluation process will be provided annually.